MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/using-player-stats.md

 ## Stats 2013 and 2017

 Currently there are two implementations for stats for Xbox Live, Stats 2013 and Stats 2017.

-Both are available to ID@Xbox and managed partner developers.
+* Managed Partners can use Stats 2013 or Stats 2017.

-Xbox Live Creators Program developers may only use Stats 2017 and so can ignore Stats 2013.
+* Xbox Live Creators Program developers can only use Stats 2017, and so can ignore Stats 2013.

-Xbox Live Creators Program developers can skip ahead to the [Stats 2017 document](stats2017.md).
+  Creators Program developers can skip ahead to [Player Stats 2017](stats2017.md).

-These two implementations operate on fundamentally different principles, as follows.
+Stats 2013 and Stats 2017 operate on fundamentally different principles, as follows.

 ### Stats 2013